l3qua/OpenCore-Install-Guide/config.plist/README.md

 ## Adding your SSDTs, Kexts and Firmware Drivers

 For the rest of this guide, you're gonna need some form of plist editing.
-And for our guide, we'll be using ProperTree and GenSMBIOS to help automate some of the tedious work:
+And for this part, we'll be using ProperTree to help automate some of the tedious work:

 * [ProperTree](https://github.com/corpnewt/ProperTree)
   * Universal plist editor